RaulCrespoDiaz/D3js-Barchart-Visualization/README.md

 # Visualitation Mandatory Exercise
-## The target of this script is to display a barchart usisng the refactor sample make in class
+## The target of this script is to display a barchart using the refactor sample make in class

-1) Add a padding between each of the chart bars.
+###1) Add a padding between each of the chart bars.

 ![No padding](./pictures/02_Chart_Original.png "Chart Original")
 ![Bar Padding](./pictures/02_Chart_Bar_Padding.png "Chart Padding")